freshbitsweb/laratables/README.md

 ```
 Relationship columns can also be customized by adding a method in this format `laratables[RelationName][ColumnName]()`.

-These methods are called on the eloquent model object giving you full power of `$this`.
+These methods are called on the eloquent model/custom class object giving you full power of `$this`.

 **[⬆ back to top](#table-of-contents)**